Luis Suarez announces he will sign with Nacional in return to boyhood Uruguayan club | Goal.com

 Luis Suarez announces he will sign with Nacional in return to boyhood Uruguayan club

-Luis Suarez has announced that he will sign with boyhood club Nacional in Uruguay as a free agent.
-He said in a video addressed to fans on Tuesday that he has already reached a pre-agreement with the organisation and hopes to finalise the move soon.
+Luis Suarez has announced that he will sign with boyhood club Nacional in Uruguay.
+He said in a video addressed to fans on Tuesday that he has already reached a pre-agreement and hopes to finalise the move soon.

 The forward departed Atletico Madrid at the end of last season to conclude a highly successful spell in La Liga.
 He also spent memorable time at Barcelona, Liverpool, Ajax and Groningen during his time in Europe.